doublerobotics/d3-sdk/docs/WPA2 Manual Config.md

           802-1x.password "abc123" \
           802-1x.ca-cert /home/double/ca.pem

+It should return saying something like:

+    Connection 'MyCompanySSID' (XXXXXXXX-XXXX-XXXX-X-XXXXXXXXX) successfully added.

 You must first disconnect wlan0 before attempting to connect using this connection (all in one line, so it's sent before it disconnects):

     sudo nmcli device disconnect wlan0 && sleep 5 && sudo nmcli connection up 'MyCompanySSID'

-If successful and you want to delete any other network, you can do that with:
+If successful, you'll want to delete the other WiFi network.
+You can do that in the Developer Monitor > Network > Saved Connections list.

-    nmcli connection show
-    sudo nmcli connection delete 'Other Network Name'

 ## Other Notes